Proposed bills aim to help struggling Pa. EMS agencies

 They include Senate Bill 861, which unanimously passed the Senate in January.
 The bill would provide a method for EMS providers to come into and go outside of Pennsylvania during emergency situations.
 House Bill 2097 would extend the waiver for EMS staffing, allowing certified emergency personnel to drive ambulances with an EMT on board.

+“This is akin to putting a Band-Aid on a trauma patient when you really need tourniquets,” Albertson said.

+Stefano hopes this series of bills can pass quickly to keep the EMS industry afloat.

-“By working together at the state, county, and local levels, we can help mitigate the threat of any Pennsylvanian needed care but not receiving it in a timely fashion,” Stefano said.
+“By working together at the state, county, and local levels, we can help mitigate the threat of any Pennsylvanian needing care but not receiving it in a timely fashion,” Stefano said.

 Agencies including Susquehanna Township EMS have been sounding the alarm for a long time, but the issue has only gotten worse since the beginning of the pandemic.